isomerpages/mof-sfemc/index.md

 ---
 layout: homepage
-title: Title
+title: Singapore Foreign Exchange Market Committee (SFEMC)
-description: An Isomer site of the Singapore Government
+description: The SFEMC was established in 1986 to foster the growth and development of Singapore as a leading global financial centre in Asia, with specific focus on foreign exchange, money markets, fixed income and derivatives markets.
 image: /images/isomer-logo.svg
 permalink: /
 notification: Here's a notification bar you can use!